Georgia State Route 400: Route description

 At the intersection of SR 400 and SR 53, a continuous-flow intersection was completed in May 2017.
 Near this intersection is the entrance to North Georgia Premium Outlets.

 SR 400 continues into Lumpkin County just south of its intersection with Whelchel Road and Wilson Drive.
 After traveling 3.7 mi in the county, SR 400 and US 19 meet SR 115 from the north and SR 60 from the east.
 SR 400 ends at this point, and US 19 turns left and continues north through downtown Dahlonega into the Appalachian Mountains and the Chattahoochee–Oconee National Forest.

 All of SR 400 south of the Dawson–Lumpkin county line is included as part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.

 Exits on the controlled-access part of SR 400 are numbered according to the consecutive numbering system instead of reference post (i.e. mile-based) numbering.
-This is unlike the Interstate highways in Georgia, which have used reference post numbering since 2000, with the exception of I-24, which continues the exit numbering from Tennessee as the interstate highway crosses through Georgia back into Tennessee.
+This is unlike the Interstate Highways in Georgia, which have used reference post numbering since 2000, with the exception of I-24, which continues the exit numbering from Tennessee as the Interstate Highway crosses through Georgia back into Tennessee.
 This means that exit numbers on SR 400 start at 1 and use consecutive numbers (2, 3, 4, etc.) regardless of the nearest mile marker.

 At the southern terminus, new ramps connecting SR 400 south to I-85 north and I-85 south to SR 400 north opened on April 2, 2014.
 The project was two years in the making and was paid for with funds from the SR 400 toll plaza.
 Prior, drivers had to exit off SR 400 onto Sidney Marcus Boulevard to get to I-85 north.
 On I-85 south, drivers had to take the Cheshire Bride Road/Lenox Road exit to get to Sidney Marcus Boulevard for access onto SR 400 north.
 The ramp from I-85 south is shared with the SR 13 ramp (exit 86).
 From SR 400, Sidney Marcus Boulevard is now exit 1B and the ramp to I-85 north is 1A.

-In Forsyth County in 2017–2018, SR 400 was expanded from two lanes to three from McFarland Parkway to SR 369 (which is planned to be exit 18).
+In Forsyth County in 2017–2018, SR 400 was expanded from two lanes in each direction to three from McFarland Parkway to SR 369 (which is planned to be exit 18).